mahadirazib/portfolio_with_laravel/README.md

 ## Conclusion

 This is a fully functional template that you can use to build your portfolio right away.
 Just edit the informations and the portfolio is ready.
+If you host this portfolio in the web then after deploying go to "yoursite.com/make_symlink" this route for linking the files properly.

 # Thank you